ysawa/jquery-store/README.ja.markdown

 * boolean
 * null

-date, function, and undefined are not compatible well.
+date, regexp, function, and undefined are not compatible well.

 The data of date is converted to the one of ISO 8601 Time format.